awsdocs/amazon-transcribe-developer-guide/doc_source/websocket.md

 **Task 4: Add Signing Information to the Request and Create the Request URL**

 After you calculate the signature, add it to the query string\.
-For more information, see [Add the Signature to the HTTP Request](https://docs.aws.amazon.com/general/latest/gr/sigv4-add-signature-to-request.html) in the *Amazon Web Services General Reference*\.
+For more information, see [Add the Signature to the Request](https://docs.aws.amazon.com/general/latest/gr/sigv4-add-signature-to-request.html) in the *Amazon Web Services General Reference*\.

 1. Add the authentication information to the query string\.